 If you choose to use the Free Plan for early development, you can easily upgrade to a paid plan anytime.
 Simply navigate to Backend > Manage > Billing to switch plans.

 You will need to create a payment profile by following the link in the Billing section or visiting your Account > Billing and selecting the Payment Profiles tab.
 To reach your account, click on the profile icon in the top right corner of Backendless Console.

 “Parking” means downgrading to a Free Plan from a paid plan while you retool, develop further, wait for funding, etc. You can park your app on the Free Plan, but it is not recommended – and will likely not work.
 Because of the data and file storage limitations, a fully or nearly complete app will likely exceed the Free Plan limits, at which point it will be blocked and eventually deleted.

 We recommend using the Scale Plan to park your app.
-As long as the app is no longer receiving external API traffic, the cost for storing it on Backendless is nominal ($15 per month on the lowest tier).
+As long as the app is no longer receiving external API traffic, the cost of storing it on Backendless is nominal ($15 per month on the lowest tier).